Nuclear safety, also known as reactor safety, is defined by IAEA:

 - Control of the chain reaction and the power generated by it.

 - Cooling of the fuel also after the chain reaction has stopped, i.e., removal of residual heat.

 - Isolation of radioactive products from the environment.

-Reactor safety is based on three protective barriers to prevent radioactive releases and on the defence-in-depth principle.
+Reactor safety is based on three protective barriers to prevent radioactive releases and the defense-in-depth principle.

 Three protective barriers

-The concept of three protective barriers refers to a series of strong and leak-tight physical barriers between radioactive products and the environment.
-The barriers prevent releases of radioactive products in all circumstances.
-The goal of defence-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel and containing radioactive substances.
+Three protective barriers refer to a series of strong and leak-tight physical barriers between radioactive products and the environment.
+The barriers prevent the release of radioactive products in all circumstances.
+The goal of defense-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel and containing radioactive substances.
 These safety functions are necessary to ensure all barriers remain effective.

 Classification of Plant States